selfrefactor/niketa-theme/README.md

 [x] Generate uniq set of COLOR_0 till COLOR_5 for pallete bases

-[-] Each theme is also a separate published theme
+[x] Each theme is also a separate published theme

 [x] Dark theme based on `90s` theme